Free Settler or Felon

 Claudine and Westminster ashore near Margate; Claudine is in the foreground.
 Artist:William Henry Bartlett - Wikipedia

-The Claudine was built at Calcutta in 1811....
-Convicts were transported on the Claudine to Van Diemen's Land in 1821 and to New South Wales in 1829.
+The convict ship Claudine was built at Calcutta in 1811....
+Convicts were transported to Van Diemen's Land in 1821 and to New South Wales in 1829.

-The prisoners being prepared to sail on the Claudine came from counties throughout England; there were also four prisoners who had been tried in Scotland.
+The prisoners on this voyage came from counties throughout England; there were also four prisoners who had been tried in Scotland.
 After being transferred from county prisons or Newgate they were sent to Prison Hulks to await transportation.

 Military Guard